yoyowallet/drf-react-template-framework/README.md

 ```python
 choice_text = serializers.CharField(style={'ui:options': {'label': False}})
 ```
+Note: This does not work for `list` actions.

 ##### Read Only
 Setting `read_only=True` forces the encoder to skip it when building the form,